VMML/Livre/README.md

 Switched to a new branch 'vmml-alt-name'
 ```

-## Commit, push and pull
+## Pull, commit and push
 Try to make frequent and coherent commits to your local repository but do NOT push any change to this repository until it had been tested.
 Before committing and pushing changes, make sure you are working in the *vmml* branch, that your local copy of the branch is updated and that you add all the relevant changes in the same commit.
-REMEMBER: your local *vmml* branch should be in sync with *origin/vmml* before pushing any changes.
+REMEMBER: pull and merge the latest changes from *origin/vmml* to your local *vmml* branch before pushing your modifications.
 ```
 $ git branch
   master